|

 Kiss Them for Me, and The Girl Can't Help It fame.

-Known more for her ample physical attributes than
+Known more for her ample physical attributes

-her acting ability, Jayne Mansfield was one of the
+than her acting ability, Jayne Mansfield was

-'60s.
-She was known as the poor man's Marilyn Monroe,
+the poor man's Marilyn Monroe, but was never

 The Girl Can't Help It, and Will Success Spoil Rock Hunter?,